 The Funds are required in certain circumstances to apply backup withholding on taxable dividends, redemption proceeds and certain other payments that are paid to any shareholder who does not furnish to a Fund certain information and certifications or who is otherwise subject to backup withholding.
-The current backup withholding tax rate is 24%.
+The current backup withholding tax rate is 24% until calendar year 2026.
 For more information regarding backup withholding, see the SAI under "FEDERAL INCOME TAXES-Backup Withholding."